Have a Question?

 Is there time to shop?

 Of course!
-There are many opportunities to shop in Jerusalem, and in Tsfat, and time to purchase Ahava Dead Sea products before leaving Masada.
-Remember, every dollar you spend infuses capital into the Israeli economy.
+There are many opportunities to shop nearly every day.
+Every dollar you spend infuses capital into the Israeli economy.

 Do I need to purchase insurance?